rhel-labs/learn-katacoda/webconsole-perf/step4.md

 There are vertical lines for each system resource - CPU, Memory, Disk and Network

-For CPU, the graph on the left of the line shows the **utilization**, and the graph on the right of the graph shows the **saturation**.
+For CPU, the graph on the left of the line shows the **utilization**, and the graph on the right of the graph shows the **saturation**

-If stress-ng is still running, you will see that the 2 CPUs are hot on the CPU tile-
+If stress-ng is still running, you will see that the 2 CPUs are hot on the CPU tile

 ![Look at CPU Activity](./assets/CPU_hot_at_a_glance.png)

-After stress-ng has finished, you will notice a CPU spike
+The CPU graph will also be updated with the **CPU spike** message and graph